solve-ease/frontend_dev_assignment/README.md

 1. Fork the repo and work from a branch named: assignment/<your-full-name> (for example: assignment/adarsh-maurya).
 2. Implement improvements and features that demonstrate your mastery of the job requirements (UI polish, responsiveness, Tailwind usage, tests, accessibility, performance).
 3. Push your branch to GitHub, add a clear README, and (strongly recommended) deploy the app (Vercel/Netlify/GH Pages)
-3. Fill in the Google Form with your details for submission.
+3. Fill in the Google Form with your details for submission

 ---